com-lihaoyi/mill/example/readme.md

    the Mill build tool: dynamic cross modules, `$file` and `$ivy` imports, and using the `mill-build/` folder.

-7. `thirdparty/`: some example `build.sc` files for real-world Java and Scala codebases
+7. `thirdparty/`: some example `build.mill` files for real-world Java and Scala codebases

 Within each sub-folder, examples are numbered in the order they are intended to